 How is the accounting and auditing system in Hong Kong organised?

 The opinion that the company registration process in Hong Kong is the most difficult thing that a businessman has to do is fundamentally wrong.
-It would seem that once the firm has been established, the difficulties and numerous checks are gone and the entrepreneur is left to do only his direct work.
+It would seem that once the firm has been established, the difficulties and numerous checks are gone and the entrepreneur is left to do only his or her direct work.
 However, in fact, everything is happening differently, and support for the activities of the firm takes a lot of effort and time from its owner.
 Let's take a closer look at accounting and auditing in Hong Kong in 2020.

 General rules for financial reporting in Hong Kong in 2020